 Avoiding interactions and coping with unexpected encounters: A toxic parent may be very persistent once you’ve withdrawn from the relationship.
 Making yourself unavailable might be necessary.
 Screening calls and texts can be wise.
 If communication is necessary, a short email may be the least aggressive way to get in touch.
 If the toxic parent lives near you and unexpectedly shows up, you can try to keep interactions to a minimum and avoid getting drawn in by saying that you aren’t available or need to leave.

 Control What You Can Control:

-When you’re dealing with a toxic relationship, it’s important to stay calm and firm during interactions and to remember that you are not at fault, nor are you responsible for others’ actions or feelings.
+When dealing with a toxic relationship, it’s important to stay calm and firm during interactions and remember that you are not at fault, nor are you responsible for others’ actions or feelings.
 You can’t control anyone else, just yourself.
 You deserve to be treated with respect.

 The parent-child bond can be one of the strongest in life.
 Even if a parent is toxic, separating from them may lead to a sense of loss or sadness because things were not as you wished they would be.
 Be sure to take care of yourself emotionally.
 A licensed mental health professional can be an excellent resource to help you heal and navigate relationship challenges.
 Please reach out for help—compassionate and effective therapy is available through ReGain.
 A licensed therapist can help you create healthy boundaries and take care of yourself.

 “Dr. Bown has made a significant impact in our lives, and She is always giving honest advice, and we feel she genuinely cares about our family.
 She is a valued treasure that we are grateful for in our lives :).”